 Should I Sign a Doral Worker’s Comp Settlement?

 Sometimes, depending on the circumstances of the case, an employee who is eligible to receive benefits can do so in a single lump sum payment rather than in continuous payments.
 This lump sum is called a settlement.
 While this is a preferable way to receive benefits for many workers, it isn’t without it’s down side, and a knowledgeable workers’ compensation attorney can help you understand the downsides so that you can make the best decision possible in your situation.

 One of the bad things about accepting a settlement is that you give up the right to pursue additional compensation in the future.
 If you do decide to settle, you will want an attorney to negotiate on your behalf in order to help you receive an amount of compensation that can meet your needs for the foreseeable future.
 If you are offered a settlement that is less than you and your attorney believe that your claim is worth, you do have the option to decline the offer.

-Q: Is it possible for me to collect workers’ comp benefits and still file a lawsuit for compensation?
+Is it possible for me to collect workers’ comp benefits in Doral and still file a lawsuit for compensation?